yuehanjohn/techtribes/docs/organizing.md

 Once a sponsor is known, propose dates to them.
 Try to pick dates on which at least 2 of the organizers are available, so that someone can always attend the event to MC.

 Once a date is set, reach out to potential speakers with the specific date.
-If a speaker isn't availalbe on that, you can reach out to them again in the future.
+If a speaker isn't available on that, you can reach out to them again in the future.
 Once at least 1-2 speakers are confirmed, you can publish the event.

 Note that for free events you're likely to get a third no shows, so to ensure you fill all the seats overbook by 50%.